aghanti7/courseraStatisticalInference/README.md

-# courseraStatisticalInference
-Repository for Programming Assignments for Statistical Inference on Coursera
+Repository for Programming Assignments for Statistical Inference on Coursera (JHU)